9 Flight tracking technologies

 9.3 Mode S

-The secondary surveillance radar (SSR), also known as the air traffic control radar beacon system (ATCRBS), was designed to provide air traffic controllers more information than what is provided by the primary radar.
+The Secondary Surveillance Radar (SSR), also known as the Air Traffic Control Radar Beacon System (ATCRBS), was designed to provide air traffic controllers more information than what is provided by the primary radar.
 The secondary radar can be installed separately or installed on top of the primary radar.
 It uses a different radio frequency to actively interrogate the aircraft and receive information transmitted by the aircraft.

 The SSR transmits interrogations using the 1030 MHz radio frequency and the aircraft transponder transmits replies using the 1090 MHz radio frequency.
 In the early design of SSR, two civilian communication protocols (Mode A and Mode C) were introduced.
 Mode A and Mode C respectively allow the SSR to continuously interrogate the identity (squawk code) and the altitude of an aircraft.
-The squawk code in Mode A is a unique 4-octal digit code given by air traffic controllers to aircraft in their flight information region (FIR) for identification.
+The squawk code in Mode A is a unique 4-octal digit code given by air traffic controllers to aircraft in their Flight Information Region (FIR) for identification.
 The altitude in Mode C refers to the barometric altitude obtained from the aircraft’s air data system.

 Tip